syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/visual-customization.md

 ---
 layout: post
 title: Visual customization of Syncfusion MaskedEdit for Xamarin.Forms
-description: Learn how to customize the visual appearence of SfMaskedEdit control
+description: Learn how to customize the visual appearence of Syncfusion MaskedEdit control for Xamarin.Forms.
 platform: Xamarin
 control: SfMaskedEdit
 documentation: ug